-While maintaining a less toxic, more natural beauty routine is a great idea in theory, overhauling your current lineup of products is likely a mildly intimidating endeavor—especially when it entails parsing through a series of unrecognizable ingredients that contain more syllables than should ever be allowed in any human language.
+While maintaining a cleaner beauty routine is a great idea in theory, overhauling your current lineup is likely an intimidating endeavor—especially when it entails parsing through a series of unrecognizable ingredients.
 We're here to tell you that unpronounceable jargon aside, cleaning up your regimen doesn't have to be so difficult—nor is there a "right" way to do it.

-It can be as simple as versing yourself on a few common toxins and avoiding them as much as possible.
+It can be as simple as versing yourself on a few common ingredients to look for (or avoid).
 Or maybe you just want to start by swapping in a new moisturizer and work your way through the rest of your vanity from there.
-Every little bit counts, for both the environment and your health—don't forget that your skin absorbs just about everything you put on it, so it's worth the scrutiny.
-But stress won't do your complexion any favors either, so let's take that out of the equation, shall we?
+Every little bit counts, for both the environment and your health.
 Our five-step guide is foolproof.

 Step 1: Declutter

 In order to "clean up" your beauty routine, it's highly useful to clean up your routine—that is, sorting through all the products you own and getting rid of anything that isn't highly crucial to your regimen.
 That means tossing any expired products as well as the items that you never use.
 As with any kind of deep clean, this is the time for tough love—no one likes to get rid of anything they've spent money on, but if it's just taking up space in your vanity, it might be time to say goodbye.
 (And mark our words: This exercise will probably inspire you to be a little more selective during your next Sephora run.)
+Check the brands' websites as you nix products as well, many have helpful ways to best recycle or dispose of the bottles, jars, and tubes.
 Now that you've edited your products down to the essentials, the following steps will be much less time-consuming…

 Step 2: Start Reading Labels

-Well-versed beauty junkies know that reading your product labels isn't so different from reading a nutrition label at the grocery store: You want to assess the different ingredients and keep an eye out for anything that looks questionable.
+Well-versed beauty devotees know reading your product label isn't so different from reading a nutrition label at the grocery store: You want to assess the different ingredients and keep an eye out for anything that looks questionable.
 That said, learning what is questionable takes practice and research.
-(Categorically banning anything you don't recognize isn't the way to go, since natural ingredients are often listed under their scientific names.)
-You might want to start by familiarizing yourself with six of the most common culprits.
-Beyond that, keep your laptop or phone handy—in addition to Googling foreign-looking ingredients, you can also run individual products through a few different databases created specifically to shed light on the health and environmental friendliness of different cosmetic products.
+(Categorically banning anything you don't recognize isn't the way to go, since good-for-you ingredients are often listed under scientific names.)
+Familiarize yourself with popular ingredients and Byrdie's Clean Beauty Pledge.
+Beyond that, keep your laptop or phone handy—in addition to Googling ingredients, you can also run individual products through a few different databases created specifically to shed light on the health and environmental friendliness of different cosmetic products.

-Environmental Working Group: The EWG's Skin Deep Database houses more than 70,000 products on the market.
-Simply search the product in question, and the database offers an ingredient-by-ingredient breakdown—you'll see a score for each one, as well as a detailed list of any potential concerns and sensitivities.
+- Environmental Working Group: The EWG's Skin Deep Database houses more than 70,000 products on the market.
+Simply search the product in question, and the database offers an ingredient-by-ingredient breakdown—you'll see a score for each one, as well as a detailed list of any potential sensitivities.

-Beautypedia: Head here if you want a brutally honest take on your go-to products.
+- Beautypedia: If you want a brutally honest take on your go-to products then Beautypedia has you covered.
 This database rates and reviews thousands, detailing everything from the safety of ingredients to the efficacy of the formula.

 Step 3: Reassess